 The Convergence Ahead

 Despite their different architectures, these frameworks are converging on several fronts.
-All four now support MCP for tool interoperability.
-All four offer some form of streaming, persistence, and observability.
+All six now support MCP for tool interoperability.
+All six offer some form of streaming, persistence, and observability.
 The ReAct pattern — the reasoning-and-acting loop that underpins most agent architectures — is implemented in all of them, whether explicitly (LangGraph) or implicitly (the model-driven loops in Strands and Claude Agent SDK).

 What has not converged is the fundamental tension between control and simplicity.
 LangGraph gives you the most control at the cost of more boilerplate.
 Strands and Claude Agent SDK give you simplicity at the cost of less fine-grained orchestration.
 OpenAI Agents SDK splits the difference with its handoff model.
+CrewAI optimizes for accessibility and rapid iteration.
+AG2 prioritizes conversational richness and code execution.
 This tension is unlikely to resolve — it reflects genuinely different design priorities.

 For teams starting new agent projects in 2026, the pragmatic advice is this: prototype with the framework closest to your existing model provider and infrastructure.
 If you are on AWS, start with Strands.
 If you use Claude, start with Claude Agent SDK.
 If you need model flexibility or complex graphs, start with LangGraph.
+If you want the fastest path to a working multi-agent prototype, start with CrewAI.
+If your workflow centers on multi-turn conversations and code execution, start with AG2.
 Then evaluate whether the framework's constraints become blockers as your requirements grow.
 The switching cost between frameworks is real but manageable — the business logic and prompt engineering you develop will transfer even if the orchestration code does not.

 The agent framework wars of 2026 are not about which framework is "best."
 They are about which set of trade-offs aligns with the way your team builds software.
+With six strong contenders now covering the full spectrum from minimal model-driven agents to complex stateful orchestration systems, there has never been a better time to build agentic applications.
 Choose accordingly.